-Develops the essential clinical skills and knowledge that are required for a student to begin medical practice including occupational health and safety, infection control, and interviewing skills.
-This course is a Compulsory Program Component and students must pass in order to progress in the Bachelor of Medicine program.
+Develops the essential clinical skills and knowledge that are required for a student to begin medical practice including occupational health and safety, infection control and interviewing skills.

-2. Be able to describe the modes of delivery of health care services in Australia (in general) and in NSW (specifically)
+2. Describe the modes of delivery of healthcare services in Australia (in general) and in NSW (specifically);

-5. Know how to interact safely with patients and professionals in the health care system, with due regard for hospital and system safety and OH&S standards
+5. Know how to interact safely with patients and professionals in the healthcare system, with due regard for hospital and system safety, and WHS standards including infection control measures;

-7. Demonstrate initial skills in the approach to taking a structured medical history
+7. Demonstrate initial skills in conducting and writing up a structured medical history;

 11. Apply a knowledge of basic anatomical pathology to clinical medicine

-Students will generate learning targets associated with professional practice during these sessions relating to topics such as infection control, OH&S, ethics and health law.
+Students will generate learning targets associated with professional practice during these sessions relating to topics such as infection control, Workplace Health and Safety (WHS), ethics and health law.

 The students will then undertake their own learning, directed toward these learning targets.
 Various health professionals will then provide lectures, tutorials and information sessions as they relate to the professional practice problems being investigated.